 The first-aid kit and the fire extinguisher are located in the luggage compartment, held in place by Velcro.

 The warning triangle may be located in the rear of the boot secured by rubber bands.

-• The first aid kit, the warning triangles and the fire extinguisher are not supplied with the vehicle as standard.

-• The first aid kit, the warning triangles and the fire extinguisher should meet legal requirements.

-• The expiry date of the content of the first aid kit should be checked.

-• Ensure that the fire extinguisher is fully functional.
+- The first aid kit, the warning triangles and the fire extinguisher are not supplied with the vehicle as standard. - The first aid kit, the warning triangles and the fire extinguisher should meet legal requirements. - The expiry date of the content of the first aid kit should be checked. - Ensure that the fire extinguisher is fully functional.
 The fire extinguisher should, therefore, be checked regularly.
-The sticker on the fire extinguisher will inform you of the next date for checking.

-● Before purchasing accessories and spare parts, see the instructions in ⇒ page 172, "Accessories, parts replacement and modifications". ■
+The sticker on the fire extinguisher will inform you of the next date for checking. - Before acquiring accessories and emergency equipment see the instructions on ⇒ page 173, "Accessories, parts replacement and modifications".